-Background story, growing up I was always a negative person, I always thought the worst and was remarkably pessimistic.
+The background story: growing up I was always a negative person, I always thought the worst and was remarkably pessimistic.
 Growing up my mum calling me miss chatterbox shifted to miss negative and rather than saying positive things about my day, I became quite an unhappy child in some sight.
-Now I believe when trying to improve your mood, there is a significant importance in recognising why you think negatively or pinpointing what is making you unhappy in life.
+When trying to improve your mood, there is significant importance in pinpointing the source of negativity: the very thing making you unhappy in life.
 My negativity stemmed from being bullied and the psychological effect it had even after the bullying had stopped.
 More recently, being in the wrong kind of relationship had a detrimental effect on my happiness.

-Year seven was okay I guess and was not completely terrible but the next three years of high school were absolute hell.
-I can hands down still to this day say that while everyone seemed to have an amazing high school experience with their friends and misses high school, I could not think of anything worse.
+Year seven was not completely terrible; the next three years of high school?
+Not so much.
+Hands down still to this day I could not think of anything worse than relieving my high school moments.
 When I used to have the old blog I remember writing a detailed account of my bullying story in order to both make awareness that people are not alone but also to have my own outlet for my emotions.
 Normally people will try to hide experiences like this as they move on but the effect bullying has is for a lifetime.
-Did my outlet work?
-Yes.
-Well sort of… Until I heard the same girls were still making remarks on me as they read all about how they affected me.
-They probably did not like the reminder of their childish and nasty actions growing up but nor the victims but hey ho!
-Life goes on.
 Being constantly spoken about; behind your back, to your face, online, in real life, really does have an effect on you.
-While I have grown from what I see as a traumatic experience, I have comfort in knowing that I was not that kind of person and do not hold the conscience of belittling someone due to my own insecurities.
+While I have grown from something that affected me in more ways then I could have imagined.
+I have comfort in knowing that I developed into the kind of person I have always wanted to be.

 Now while what some would call my ‘sob story’ has been told, now onto the real talk.
 “Courtney, how does this have an effect on your positivity?”
-To put it straight it knocked my confidence of having and maintaining friendships.
-I became so self-conscious and anxious that people would walk out on me or talk behind my back etc, etc. Now, this had an effect on my positivity because I never thought I could trust anyone nor would I feel comfortable being in a group of people.
-Thankfully, over time my trust in people has increased and my social anxiety has reduced significantly and now to the point where it does not severely impact me every day.
-I am not saying it has gone completely as I do not think that it ever will; but I know how to keep myself at ease and being at university, learn independence and how to do things without needing someone by my side twenty-four-seven.
+To put it straight it knocked my confidence in having and maintaining friendships.
+I became so self-conscious and anxious that people would walk out on me or talk behind my back.
+Having a consequent effect on my positivity because I never thought I could trust anyone nor would I feel comfortable being in a group of people.
+Thankfully, over time my trust in people has increased and my social anxiety has reduced significantly.
+Surviving my first year at university, I have learnt how to keep myself at ease.
+And just be

 So how have I become happier?
 I have eliminated the number of people around me, distancing myself from those who do not have a positive effect on me.
-I spend more time with my cousins who are sisters to me, I go for late night drives where I blast out my favourite songs and sing along to them.
-I keep a Pinterest board of positive quotes and things that brighten my mood i.e. pictures of sunflowers.
-Slowly but surely I am trying to eliminate the amount of time I spend complaining (I’m sure my mum and sister may try and disagree) and I try to appreciate the little things in life more.
-Cuddles with my dog, being tagged in things on Facebook or even getting excited about finding new gluten-free items, are amongst many things I am grateful for.
+I spend more time with my cousins who are sisters to me.
+I go for late night drives where I blast out my favourite songs and sing along to them.
+I have a mood board of things that brighten my day.
+Appreciating the little things in life more: cuddles with my dog, being tagged in memes, the list is endless.

 “A pessimist sees the difficulty in every opportunity.
 An optimist sees the opportunity in every difficulty”